Harley Quinn: Birds of Prey (2020)

 - Reading Between The Lines

-- ‘Harley Quinn: Birds of Prey’ Pretends To Represent Women Of color To Feed Robbie’s Ego
+- ‘Harley Quinn: Birds of Prey’ Pretends to Represent Non-white Actors to Feed Robbie’s Ego

 - Creative Arrogance is What Ultimately Failed ‘Harley Quinn: Birds of Prey’